kamilburda/batcher/docs/sections/Intro.md

-Export Layers is a [GIMP](https://www.gimp.org/) plug-in that exports layers as separate images.
+Batcher is a [GIMP](https://www.gimp.org/) plug-in that exports layers as separate images.

 Features
 --------